Rajasthan — History, Culture, Geography and the Pink City

 Amer Fort

 Located about 11 km from Jaipur, Amer Fort is a symbol of Rajasthan’s royal heritage.
-Notable sections include the Sheesh Mahal, Diwan-e-Aam and Diwan-e-Khas.
+Notable sections include the Sheesh Mahal, the Diwan-e-Aam, and the Diwan-e-Khas.

 Jantar Mantar